Multistate Employer: Federal

 - In drafting employment applications, multistate employers must consider the applicable state and local requirements, including variances in equal employment opportunity statements, restrictions on the type of information that may be requested of an applicant (e.g., Ban-the-Box laws) and specific legal disclosures that must be included.
 See Employment Applications.

-- If an employer chooses to use preemployment testing as a method to screen for qualified applicants and/or require drug testing for applicants or employees, it must be aware of the applicable restrictions on such testing.
+- If a multistate employer chooses to use preemployment testing as a method to screen for qualified applicants and/or require drug testing for applicants or employees, it must be aware of the varying state restrictions on such testing.
 See Preemployment Testing.

 - Multistate employers must contend with federal immigration requirements and must also be aware of state or municipal requirements, including the mandatory use of E-Verify, a federal program allowing employers to electronically verify newly hired employees' work authorization documents.
 See Immigration Compliance.